 Published Jul 28, 2022

-Steve Evans, Head of Entertainment and Media Research at Harris Interactive &, Chris Dean, Associate Director at Harris Interactive
+Steve Evans, Head of Entertainment and Media Research at Harris Interactive, and Chris Dean, Associate Director at Harris Interactive

 Just like in other entertainment and media sectors, subscriptions are becoming the name of the game in the gaming industry.
 Offerings such as Xbox Game Pass and the newly revamped PlayStation Plus have become huge areas of focus for Microsoft and Sony, respectively, which has led to a spending spree on publisher, studio, and IP acquisitions to secure the best content to gain and retain subscribers.
 And while not all gamers are on board with these services, the reality is that over six in ten think subscriptions are the future of video gaming.